A Simple Automatic Plant Watering System without Microcontroller

 Working Demo of the Automatic Plant Watering System Project:

-As already discussed, this project works by detecting dryness in the soil using a soil moisture sensor and switching ON the mini water pump by now the water starts flowing from the water storage to the Flowerpot and will be turned OFF after a certain amount of delay set via potentiometer once it detects wetness inside the pot.
-The below video shows how this automatic watering system for potted plants works.
+As already discussed, this project works by detecting dryness in the soil using a soil moisture sensor and switching ON the mini water pump.
+Once the water starts flowing from the water storage to the Flowerpot, it will be turned OFF after a certain amount of delay set via the potentiometer once it detects wetness inside the pot.
+The video below shows how this automatic watering system for potted plants works.

 Here are some hacks you can do in this automatic plant waterer project.